Hanover Tavern

-The Hanover Tavern in Hanover Courthouse, Virginia, is located in Hanover County and is one of the oldest taverns in the United States.
+The Hanover Tavern is a community center, theatre, and recreational tavern located in Hanover, Virginia.
+Originally built in 1733, it is one of the oldest taverns in the United States.

 History

-The first tavern at this site was licensed in 1733.
-Hanover Tavern has been serving county courthouse users, residents, travelers, and stagecoach passengers ever since.
-Court would convene once every month, with judges and patrons travelling long distances to conduct business.
-Travelers needed an inn to provide meeting space, food, drink, and overnight stays as well as stables and food for their teams, horses, and mules.
+The first tavern at this site was licensed in 1733 and has continued service without interruption.
+The inn initially provided food, drink and stable services for travelers.

-The Hanover County Courthouse is still an operating courthouse, the third oldest in use in the United States.
+The Hanover County Courthouse is still an operating courthouse, the third oldest in use in the United States [needs citation].
 Located along what is now historic U.S. Route 301, its site was adjacent to the original Shelton Tavern.
-Hanover County's greatest native son, Founding Father Patrick Henry, married Sarah Shelton, the daughter of John and Eleanor Parks Shelton, the owners of the Tavern from 1750–1764.
+Founding Father Patrick Henry, married Sarah Shelton, the daughter of John and Eleanor Parks Shelton, the owners of the Tavern from 1750–1764.
 Henry assisted his father-in-law by greeting and serving guests, tending bar, and entertaining with his fiddle playing.
-Working at the tavern exposed Henry to the legal world and in April 1760 at the age of 24, he obtained a license to practice law.
+Working at the tavern exposed Henry to the legal world and in April 1760 at the age of 24, he obtained a license to practice law [needs citation].

-Patrick Henry's oratory skills and patriotic fervor were first recognized on December 1, 1763, when he delivered an impassioned speech during the damages phase of the Parson's Cause case.
-Across the street at Hanover Courthouse, he was the first to publicly challenge the authority of the King and question the true motives of the clergy representing the Church of England.
-This was one of the first signs of the revolutionary spirit growing in America.